 If there is one thing that will prevent your CV from landing in the discard pile, it is turning in a well-tailored application.
-If you found a dream job sports management job posting, first off, carefully read the advertisement.
+If you found a dream job, sports management job posting, first off, carefully read the advertisement.
 Highlight any words indicative of what the recruiter requires of a candidate.
-In the end, you will end up with a convenient list of required skills and experience that should land in your CV will to fit the post's requirements.
+In the end, you will end up with a convenient list of necessary skills and experience that should land in your CV will to fit the post's requirements.
 The next step is to make sure your CV looks clean and polished by using a professional CV template.
 Want to see what this looks like in practice?
 Have a look at these CV templates."

 Highlight Your Versatility

-Sometimes primary schools and universities will look for a coach who can fill a variety of positions, whether it be to coach different sports, age levels, male/female teams, etc. To prepare for this, try to stress your versatility as a coach and ability to perform multiple possible roles for your prospective employer.
+Sometimes primary schools and universities will look for a coach who can fill a various positions, whether it be to coach different sports, age levels, male/female teams, etc. To prepare for this, try to stress your versatility as a coach and ability to perform multiple possible roles for your prospective employer.

 Practice Conflict Avoidance

-During the interview stage for sports coaching jobs, many employers will pose hypothetical questions to test your judgement: What if one of your players gets seriously injured?
+During the interview stage for sports coaching jobs many employers will pose hypothetical questions to test your judgement: What if one of your players gets seriously injured?
 What do you say to your team on the first day of practice?
 Brainstorm answers to these hypotheticals, and other could-be scenarios, to show your future employer that you can smoothly mitigate conflict.